Climbing to the Top of the ATLAS 13 TeV data: Event selection, statistical analysis and systematic uncertainties

 A separate uncertainty was then assigned to the choice of model for the parton-shower evolution and hadronisation processes, quantified by comparing samples from the nominal set-up with those generated after replacing \Pythia with the \Herwig parton shower.
 These two parton-shower programs implement different radiation-emission-ordering algorithms as well as different hadronisation models.
 Similarly to the case of the nominal \POWPY simulation samples, the definition of this systematic variation was gradually refined during \RunTwo, by moving from the \HERWIGpp parton shower to models based on \Herwig[7]~\cite{Bellm:2015jjp}, thereby reducing this uncertainty in most measurements.

 Finally, an uncertainty related to the choice of matching scheme between the NLO hard-process generator and the parton shower, referred to as an NLO-matching-scheme systematic uncertainty, was considered.
 It was typically evaluated by comparing the nominal-model samples with samples generated using \MGNLO~\cite{Alwall:2014hca} in NLO mode (referred to simply as \AMCatNLO in the following) instead of \POWHEG.\footnote{ In some particular cases, the \Sherpa~\cite{Sherpa:2019gpd} event generator was used instead.} Here also, the exact recipe for the systematic variation evolved during \RunTwo.
 The comparison between $\AMCatNLO{+}\Pythia[8]$ and a modified \POWPY[8] set-up (suitable for a direct comparison) was replaced by internal systematic variations within the same generator set-up, \POWPY[8]~\cite{ATL-PHYS-PUB-2023-029}.
-For this purpose, the parameter $p_\text{T}^\text{hard}$, regulating how the \Pythia[8] radiation phase space is determined, was varied along with the shape of the top-quark mass distribution, accessed by comparing the nominal set-up with a set-up where the top-quark decay is handled by \MADSPIN~\cite{Artoisenet:2012st}.
+In particular, it was broken down into two components: one obtained by varying the parameter $p_\text{T}^\text{hard}$, regulating how the \Pythia[8] radiation phase space is determined, and one controlling the shape of the top-quark mass distribution, accessed by comparing the nominal set-up with a set-up where the top-quark decay is handled by \MADSPIN~\cite{Artoisenet:2012st}.

 Some measurements took advantage of the available higher-order predictions for top-quark kinematics, employing next-to-next-to-leading-order (NNLO) fixed-order QCD calculations, possibly combined with NLO electroweak corrections~\cite{1705.04105}, to reweight the \ttbar\ MC sample.
 This was used either to define an additional uncertainty or to correct the nominal prediction (see Section~\ref{sec:ttbar_differential}).